maizzle/maizzle.com/content/docs/components.md

 ```

 The `src` attribute is mandatory and it needs to point to the Component's file path, relative to the project root.
+If you're used to partials that you simply include in your HTML, this may look more familiar.

 ## Nested file structure